HopeMashal/Task-Summary/README.md

 ## Notes
 * Maven project must be used
-* Test cases must be delivered with the code
+* Test cases must be delivered with the code => String & ZERO & Negative Number
 * You can deliver your code using GitHub or Bitbucket
 * Trello must be updated with your work status
 * You can find the needed formulas in https://www.mathsisfun.com/area.html